Progesterone

 Progestin-Only Contraceptive Products At-A-Glance

-- Levonorgestrel (tablets and implants); marketed as Plan B (tablets for emergency contraception) and the Mirena levonorgestrel-releasing intrauterine system
+• Levonorgestrel (tablets and implants); marketed as emergency contraception tablets (Plan B One-Step and Next Choice) and the Mirena levonorgestrel-releasing intrauterine system

-- Norethindrone (tablets); marketed as Micronor and Nor-QD
+• Norethindrone (tablets); marketed as Ortho Micronor and Nor-Q-D

-Additionally, postmenopausal hormone therapy using either estrogen alone (ET) or an estrogen-progestin combination (HT) is often recommended to treat moderate to severe perimenopausal or postmenopausal symptoms.
+Additionally, postmenopausal hormone therapy using either estrogen alone (ET) or an estrogen-progestin combination (HT) is sometimes recommended to treat moderate to severe perimenopausal or postmenopausal symptoms.
 Estrogen-only therapy is prescribed only if you've had a hysterectomy.
-If you still have your uterus, you'll need to take some progestin with the estrogen because the progestin helps offset estrogen's stimulating effects on the endometrium, which could increase your risk of endometrial cancer.
+If you still have your uterus, you'll need to take some progestin with the estrogen (unless you use the estrogen-SERM combination, Duavee) because the progestin helps offset estrogen's stimulating effects on the endometrium, which could increase your risk of endometrial cancer.

 Some postmenopausal hormonal therapy products provide the same dose of progestin in each daily dose (called continuous therapy).
 Others are designed with progestin added during part of a monthly cycle and then stopped (called cyclic therapy).
 Women on the intermittent-progestin regimen report more bleeding problems than women on continuous therapy regimens.

 Estrogen-progestin combinations may require cyclic therapy, during which you take different pills on different days, resulting in monthly bleeding similar to menstruation, or continuous therapy, during which you take estrogen and progestin together every day.
 Many women prefer the continuous combination therapy so they can avoid monthly bleeding.
-It may take up to a year of daily combination therapy before the bleeding stops.
+If bleeding persists more than three months, consult your health care professional.

 Progestin-Only Products at a Glance: